wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Juggernaut.md

 UNIQUE:
 Titan (P): Increase your HP, max STA, ATK, and DEF.
 Lose an ACT slot
 Quake: Massive AoE attack, taking 1 turn.
-Enemy ACT slots downgrade with "Non-combat skills cost 5 more STA here until a combat skill is slotted here"
+Enemy ACT slots downgrade with "Non-combat skills cost 5 more STA here.
+Downgrade when you slot a combat skill here"
-Turtle (stance): Gain DEF/STA reduction, lose SPD
+Turtle (stance): Your slots cannot downgrade

 SYNERGIES:
-Acclimate: Upgrade a slot with "Heal/block more here" Iron Fist: When you use the same slot for the same type last turn, upgrade the slot with "lower STA costs" until you stop Steel Yourself: Gain DEF until you rest
+Acclimate: Upgrade a slot with "Heal/block more here.
+Downgrade when you slot a non-combat skill here" Iron Fist: When you use the same slot for the same type last turn, upgrade the slot with "lower STA costs" until you stop Steel Yourself: Gain DEF until you rest
 Mirror Shield: Block.
 This turn, enemies take damage you block